This blog is being built along with a blogging framework for the entire Conundrum ecosystem.

 Let's validate this model by testing this relationship one more time.

-Consider the above diagram.
+Consider the diagram below.
 If this model is correct, we can improve the derivation of our orbital behavior.
 Instead of the following:

 We can solve this trigonometrically.